There is a lot of bad advice when it comes to finding a blog niche.

 Asking these questions can be scary but it will give you great insights into your talents and give you potential blog topics ideas.

-What do you spend most of your time doing?
+Ask yourself what you spend most of your time doing

 This is a great question but answering it can be tough because most people overestimate the time they spend on some tasks and underestimate the time they spend on others.

 For example, you probably spend way more time using your smartphone than you think.

 After a few days, you will have a list of all the apps and websites you spend the most time on and will have a better idea of the way you are spending your time.

 Another option is to start a time journal where you write down everything you do.
 This requires lots of effort but will be more accurate than a time-tracking app and will also include offline activities.

 7:40 AM: gets distracted and check Twitter, then click on a link and spend 10 minutes reading about safety razors.